Catching the eye of Government: Getting your arts group noticed

 With two big elections in the wind, how can your arts group get noticed and backed by a new government, whatever its stripe?
 You know you've got a great program, a great project.
 So, who do you lobby?
 How do you lobby?
 Should you lobby?

-Come along and shoot the breeze with two people who'll know the answers, current Shadow Minister for the Arts and former Arts Minister Tony Burke, and Kerri Glasscock, Festival Director and CEO of the Sydney Fringe, and founder of the now legendary underground performance space 505 in Surry Hills, and 505 Theatre in Newtown.
+Come along for a conversation led by writer & performer, Kate McDowell, with two people who'll know the answers, current Shadow Minister for the Arts and former Arts Minister Tony Burke, and Kerri Glasscock, Festival Director and CEO of the Sydney Fringe, and founder of the now legendary underground performance space 505 in Surry Hills, and 505 Theatre in Newtown.
 Kerri also advises the City of Sydney on building the night-time economy.

 If Labor wins the next federal election, it's possible the former federal Arts Minister, Tony Burke, could return to his old job.
 Since 2013, among a raft of shadow portfolios, he holds the pivotal role of Leader of Opposition Business and perhaps, more importantly, is Shadow Minister for the Arts.

-Join us for a unique opportunity to hear - and question - these two prominent leaders.
+Join us for a unique opportunity to hear - and question - these leaders in arts and policy.

 Tony Burke is the Shadow Minister for Multicultural Australia & Citizenship; Shadow Minister for Environment & Water; Shadow Minister for Arts and Manager of Opposition Business in the 45th Australian Parliament.

 Tony's portfolios reflect his lifelong commitments; to modern multicultual Australia, to the environment, and to the arts.
 In Government Tony Burke was responsible for resolving 100 years of conflict in the Murray-Darling Basin, placing Tasmania's forests on the World Heritage list, implementing the comprehensive Creative Australia arts and culture policy, and making the second largest conservation decision in the history of the planet by protecting our oceans.